Élisabeth de Gramont

 Antoinette Corisande Élisabeth, Duchess of Clermont-Tonnerre (née de Gramont; 23 April 1875 – 6 December 1954) was a French writer of the early 20th century, best known for her long-term lesbian relationship with Natalie Clifford Barney, an American writer. Élisabeth de Gramont had grown up among the highest aristocracy; when she was a child, according to Janet Flanner, "peasants on her farm... begged her not to clean her shoes before entering their houses".
 She looked back on this lost world of wealth and privilege with little regret, and became known as the "red duchess" for her support of socialism and feminism.

 She was a close friend, and sometimes critic of writer Marcel Proust, whom she first met in 1903.

 Early life

 Antonia Corisande Élisabeth de Gramont was born on 23 April 1875 in Nancy, France.
-Called "Lily", she was the daughter of Agénor, 11th duc de Gramont, and his wife, née Princesse Isabelle de Beauvau-Craon.
+Called "Lily", she was the daughter of Agénor de Gramont, 11th Duke of Gramont, and his first wife, née Princesse Isabelle de Beauvau-Craon.
 Her mother died giving birth to her.
 Her father soon married again to the wealthy Marguerite de Rothschild.

-Gramont was educated for her class and married Philibert, duc de Clermont-Tonnerre.
-They had two daughters together.
+Gramont was educated for her class.
+She later participated in Popular Front parades, and supported politicians of the left.

+Personal life

+In 1896, Élisabeth married Aimé François Philibert, 8th Duke of Clermont-Tonnerre (1871–1940), a son of Gaspard Aimé Charles Roger, 7th Duke of Clermont-Tonnerre and Françoise Béatrix de Moustier.
+He owned several estates, including the Château de Glisolles in the Eure department.
+Before their divorce in 1920, they had two daughters together: